-A number of charges relate to the hire of the Hall.
-These are broken down and available on the Hall website.
-However where a request for a booking does not fall within the parameters of the published rates any prospective client can discuss their specific requirements with the Hall Keeper and a hire charge negotiated based on the current agreed Terms and Conditions.
-There may be times when such requests will need to be considered by the Hall Committee and when this happens the prospective clients will be informed that there may be a delay in confirming their booking.
+A number of charges relate to the hire of the hall, and these are broken down and available on the hall website.
+However where a request for a booking does not fall within the parameters of the published rates, any prospective client can discuss their specific requirements with the Hall Keeper and a hire charge negotiated based on the current agreed Terms and Conditions.
+There may be times when such requests will need to be considered by the Hall Committee.
+When this happens the prospective clients will be informed that there may be a delay in confirming their booking.
 Very occasionally the booking request will be turned down.

-There are arrangements in place for charitable organisations and regular clients who host classes within the Hall e.g. yoga

-Events for the Community hosted by TVHCC are free except for fund-raising events where a donation will be requested.
+There are special arrangements in place for charitable organisations and regular clients who host classes within the hall that encourage local participation e.g. yoga, singing, country dancing.
+Community events hosted by TVHCC are free except for fund-raising events where a donation will be requested.

-All other activities are chargeable.
-These can range from children's parties, music recitals to larger events such as weddings.
+All other activities are chargeable, these can range from Children's parties, music recitals to larger events such as weddings.